European Open Source for Europe’s Next-Gen Edge Cloud

 Over the years Europe has produced amazing open source technologies that are now used for running their critical IT infrastructures by thousands of organizations worldwide.
 Some of them emerged, back in the day, from impactful EU-funded R&D&I projects.

-European companies lead the development and innovation that support some of the most popular and mature open source technologies in the market, contributing with their success to Europe’s digital transformation and sustainable growth.
+European companies lead the innovation and development of some of the most popular and mature open source technologies in the market, contributing with their success to Europe’s digital transformation and sustainable growth.

 European open source technologies can play a crucial role in building a truly sovereign, next-generation edge cloud for Europe.